Frequently Asked Questions (FAQs)

 The organization structure of the Bureau is composed of six directorates, each headed by a Director.

-Strategy and Development Directorate: responsible for policy research, planning, development of statistical methods and standards, and coordination of the NSS.
+Statistical Coordination and Methods: responsible for policy research, planning, development of statistical methods and standards, and coordination of the NSS.

 Population and Social Statistics Directorate: responsible for collection, compilation, analysis and dissemination of demographic and other social sector statistics, as well as maintenance of the Cartography and NASSEP (National Sampling Survey and Evaluation Programme) laboratory.